WNC has Great Road Cycling and Off-road Mountain Biking

 Bryson City is centrally located to ride sixteen great trails in the mountains.
 Whether you are a beginner, an adventure racer or somewhere in between, off-road bicycling in far western North Carolina offers something for everyone.
 PDF of Area Trails

 No bike?
 No problem.
-All of Bryson City’s bike shops have rentals.
+Bryson City bike shops have rentals (and do repairs).

 Check out our “Think Outside the Gym” 2-day vacation itinerary that includes biking on area trails.

 Tsali – Each year, Swain County attracts thousands of mountain bikers to the world-famous Tsali Recreation Area Trail System, 15 miles west of Bryson City.
 Pronounced “SAH-lee” and named after the 19th century Cherokee Indian martyr, the 42-mile network of multi-use trails is consistently rated one of the top ten riding destinations in the United States.
 The ‘flowy’ four-loop system offers a variety of landscapes and trail types from single track to old logging roads.
 Hikers may use the trails any day of the week, but mountain bikers and horseback riders are kept separated by alternating use of the trails.
 There are signs at the trailheads that clearly list which trails are available.
 Tsali trails schedule.

 There are also color trail map signs at each trail intersection to help with navigation and emergency response.
 In addition to a “You Are Here” designation, each map has a unique number that can be used by rescue and Forest Service personnel to pinpoint location.